thejsway/thejsway/manuscript/chapter25.md

 ![Execution result](images/chapter25-05.png)

-In this example, JavaScript was used both for back-end (server side) and front-end (client side) programming.
+In this example, JavaScript was used both for **back-end** (server side) and **front-end** (client side) programming.
 This is one of its core strengths: knowing only one programming language empowers you to create complete **web applications**.
 How great is that?

+## TL;DR

+* The Node.js platform is well suited for creating **web servers** in JavaScript, with or without the help of a framework.

+* A **framework** provides a standard way to design and structure an application. **Express** is a common choice for building a web server with Node.

+* In order to respond to requests, an Express app defines **routes** (entry points associated to URLs) and listens to incoming HTTP requests.

+* The main Express method are `get()` to handle a `GET` request, `post()` to handle a `POST` request and `use()` to define a **middleware** (code that runs during the request/response cycle).

+* Incoming form or JSON data can be managed through specialized packages like **multer** and **body-parser**.

+* JavaScript can be used on both the client side (browser) and the server side of a web application.
+This empowers you to create complete **web applications**.

 ## Coding time!

 ### T-shirt color

-Add a `"/tshirt"` route to your server for handling the submission of form data containing a `size` and a `color` field, like in the chapter 23 example.
+Add a `"/tshirt"` route to your server for handling the submission of form data containing a `size` and a `color` field, like in a [previous example](chapter23.md#sending-form-data).
 In the route callback, send back a confirmation message to the client.

 ![Execution result](images/chapter23-03.png)

 ### Visited countries

-Add a `"/api/countries"` route to your server to manager traveler information received as JSON data, like in the chapter 23 exercise.
+Add a `"/api/countries"` route to your server to manager traveler information received as JSON data, like in a [previous exercise](chapter23.md#visited-countries).
 In the route callback, send back a confirmation message to the client.

 ![Execution result](images/chapter23-06.png)